Garden of Remembrance (Belfast)

 The Garden of Remembrance (An Gairdín Cuimhneacháin) is a memorial garden in Belfast, Northern Ireland, dedicated to the Irish Republican Army members killed during The Troubles, as well as civilians and deceased ex-prisoners.
 It is located on the Falls Road, which has historically been a predominantly Irish Republican area during the conflict.

 Design

 The garden features an iron gate, with a patio leading towards a large plaque.
 There are gardens on either side of the walkway.
 An Irish Tricolour flies over the plaque.
+As of 2024 a Palestinian Flag is flying alongside the Irish Flag.

 Commemoration

 The Garden commemorates the D' Company 2nd Battalion Belfast Brigade of the Provisional Irish Republican Army, and bears a message in both Irish and English: